Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Related work and discussion

-\paragraph{Catastrophic forgetting.} Methods for mitigating catastrophic forgetting~\cite{french1999catastrophic,mccloskey1989catastrphic,ratcliff1990connectionist}, the phenomenon that continually-trained models lose the ability to do earlier tasks, often try to learn a model that does well on all tasks it has been trained on.
+\paragraph{Catastrophic forgetting.} Catastrophic forgetting is the phenomenon that continually-trained models lose the ability to do earlier tasks.
+This is related to our observation that fine-tuning ``destroys'' some of the pre-trained output structure.
+Methods for mitigating catastrophic forgetting~\cite{french1999catastrophic,mccloskey1989catastrphic,ratcliff1990connectionist} often aim to learn a model that does well on all tasks it has been trained on.
 This motivates multi-task learning/rehearsal~\cite{rusu2015policy,parisotto2015actor} (which uses data from all tasks at once, training jointly) and elastic weight consolidation~\cite{kirkpatrick2017overcoming} (which tries to partition the network into separate experts for each task).
 Our goal is different: we do not require the fine-tuned model to do the pre-training task well, and we do not access the unlabeled data during downstream learning, making multi-task methods inapplicable.

 \paragraph{Lightweight fine-tuning.} While we consider using the pre-trained denoiser as initialization for the base predictor in this paper, this requires a model double the size of the denoiser.
-Lightweight fine-tuning methods such as adapter-tuning, prefix-tuning, and prompt tuning~\cite{houlsby2019parameter,li2021prefix,lester2021prompt} that keep the denoiser fixed when fine-tuning the base predictor are solutions for making this less expensive, since we can store the parameters of the denoiser once for both the base predictor and denoiser.
-Lightweight fine-tuning works also find that freezing pre-trained parameters tends to improve OOD results, though we also find in-domain improvements.
-Our theoretical analysis gives a starting point for understanding why OOD performance can improve with frozen parameters.
+In generality, since the base predictor can be simpler than the standard fine-tuning predictor, we may be able to learn a small base predictor that drastically reduces the total number of parameters that need to be learned and stored for each downstream task.
+For example, lightweight fine-tuning methods such as adapter-tuning, prefix-tuning, and prompt tuning~\cite{houlsby2019parameter,li2021prefix,lester2021power} require adding only 0.1\% more parameters to achieve comparable performance to standard fine-tuning.
+Like our work, lightweight fine-tuning works also find that freezing pre-trained parameters tends to improve OOD results.
+Our theoretical analysis perhaps provides a starting point for understanding why OOD performance can improve with frozen parameters.